sstock2005/sstock2005.github.io/content/DIY USB Rubber Ducky with CircuitPython for $10.md

     - Continue holding the **BOOT/BOOTSEL** button until the `RPI-RP2` drive appears.
         ![Bootloader Mode](image2.png)
 3. **Copy the `.uf2` File**
-    Drag and drop the `.uf2` file onto the `RPI-RP2` drive.
+    Drag and drop the `.uf2` file that you downloaded earlier onto the `RPI-RP2` drive.
 The device will restart, and you should now see a new drive labeled `CIRCUITPY`.
     ![Drive Ready](image3.png)

 4. **Prepare for Coding**